ssv9216/Breaking-Bad/README.md

 * Api : www.breakingbadapi.com/api
 * Volley used to load json from the api

-* This App is created only for educational purpose
 ## ScreenShots of Application

 * ### Characters